 SCHEDULE 14A INFORMATION

-PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES

 EXCHANGE ACT OF 1934 (AMENDMENT NO.)

-File d by a Party other than the Registrant [] Chec k the appropriate box: [] Prel iminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] [] Defi nitive Proxy Statement nitive Additional Materials citing Material Pursuant to Rule 14a-1 .1(c) or Rule 14a-12 Wackenhut Corrections Co (Name of Registrant as Specifie of Person(s) Filing Proxy Statement, Paym ent o f Filing Fee (Check the appropriate bo x): [X] No f ee required. [] Fee computed on table below per Exchange A ct Ru les 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to whi .ch tr ansaction applies: (3) Per unit price or other underlying va pursuant to Exchange Act Rule 0-11 (s filing fee is calculated and state ho et fo rth the amount on which the (4) Proposed maximum aggregate value of t ransa ction: (5) Total fee paid: [] Fee paid previously with preliminary mater ials: [] 0-11 prev k box if any part of the fee is offset (a)(2) and identify the filing for whi iously.
-Identify the previous filing t he Form or Schedule and the date of it ch th y reg e offsetting fee was paid istration statement number, (1) Amount Previously Paid: (2) Form, Schedule or Registration Statem nent N 0.: (3) Filing Party:
+File d by the Registrant [X] File Filed by a Party other than the Registrant [] Chec k the appropriate box: [X] Prel iminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [] Defi nitive Proxy Statement nitive Additional Materials citing Material Pursuant to Rule 14a-1 1(c) or Rule 14a-12 WACKENHUT CORRECTIONS CO (Name of Registrant as Specifie (Name of Registrant as Specifie u III res charter) of Person(s) Filing Proxy Statement, Paym ' ent o f Filing Fee (Check the appropriate bo x): Ç , [X] No f ee required. [] Fee computed on table below per Exchange A ct Ru les 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to whi ch tr ansaction applies: (3) Per unit price or other underlying va pursuant to Exchange Act Rule 0-11 (s filing fee is calculated and state ho et fo rth the amount on which the (4) Proposed maximum aggregate value of t ransa ction: (5) Total fee paid: [] Fee paid previously with preliminary mater ials: [] 0-11 prev k box if any part of the fee is offset (a)(2) and identify the filing for whi iously.
+Identify the previous filing b he Form or Schedule and the date of it ch th y reg e offsetting fee was paid istration statement number, (1) Amount Previously Paid: (2) Form, Schedule or Registration Statem ent N 0.: (3) Filing Party: (4) Date Filed: